 - Structured workplace learning

-Assessment is performed by trainers with skills and experience relevant to the task being evaluated.
-Our assessment processes meet the National Assessment Principles and we provide equipment, facilities, and training materials to create a learning environment that help our students succeed.
+Assessment is performed by trainers with the right skills and experience to the tasks being undertaken.
+Our assessment process meats the National Assessment Principles and we provide relevant equipment, facilities, and training materials to create a learning environment that gives our students the ability to succeed.

 We provide all Personal Protective Equipment (PPE) required to work on a construction site.
 All course materials and related information is provided through the learning management system.